Senior home care taught me to stop and smell the roses!

 My name is Augustina Fynn.
 I’m a CNA and have been a caregiver for six years.
 By sharing lessons that I've learned while working in senior home care, I hope to inspire others to be effective caregivers with intentional and balanced lives.
 What lessons did you learn from your clients?

 Contact us if you’d like us to write about you or if you'd like to submit a blog post.
-To find jobs posted by senior care and other types of companies offering jobs to caregivers, visit our caregiver jobs website.
+To find jobs posted by senior care and other types of companies offering jobs to caregivers, visit our caregiver jobs website and apply today.

 Ama Adepa Gryn